Welcome to Mrs. Kapigian's Class

 Traditional Book Unit: Read, discussion, mini-lectures and centerwork.

-Beginning Careers
+7th Period - Beginning Careers

 Description/Objective: This class is designed to provide students with the knowledge to begin to recognize their individual learning/personality styles and how to adjust when lessons are taught in a different way or when working within a group.
 In addition they will begin to explore possible colleges and career fields and expand their knowledge of careers that are available through interest surveys, research, and guest speakers.
 Students will participate in daily assignments that will enhance their understanding of teamwork and how to successfully work within a group.

+Grading: Grading for this class will be based on completion of projects/activities and participation.
 Grading Scale: A (90-100%), B (80-89%), C (70-79%), D (60-69%), F (below 60%)

-Web: COS, FSU, UC Merced – look at requirements, cost, degrees awarded
+Resources: Web: Research Career Web: COS, FSU, UC Merced – look at requirements, cost, degrees awarded

 SCICON